 Countless popular books about behavioral science or healthy building design have raised awareness about these topics, and some organizations, like the Center for Healthcare Design, have spent decades building a knowledge repository of scientific, outcomes-based research into how buildings might foster well-being and health.
 However, all too often, those efforts are trapped in white papers, studies, research databases, or the minds of the experts, researchers, and consultancies defining these new practices.
 Further the work is overwhelming at best, rife with counter-indications based on mismatched protocols, sample types and sizes, and unavailable at worst in a way that either a human architect, or a building’s algorithms can take advantage of—or build on—in the wild.

 What if we had the ability to embed those lessons learned into a goal directed system?
 What if Dr. Jiang’s ideas about choice architecture could be embedded as dimensions of goals and constraints that are dynamically considered, adjusted, tested, and improved upon within such a system?
 What might it look like if we allowed for the shaping of those goals and constraints by the people who lived and worked within the robots our spaces are becoming?
-Ultimately all of the core principles we explored about generative learning in the earlier parts of “Infinite U” could be applied to places and things themselves as co-creators and contributors to shared collections of goals.
+Ultimately all of the core principles we explored about generative learning in the earlier parts of “Infinite U” could be applied to places and things themselves as co-creators and contributors to shared collections of goals and intentions.

 When computer developers want someone else to be able to use some of their code a common approach is to build a set of “hooks” or handles that are exposed on the “outside” of the code so we can connect to those hooks and get the benefit of the code without all the complications of trying to understand or write the whole box of code ourselves.
 If you want to find a location on a map, you might not be able or interested in building an entire information visualization for mapping or even know that there are different projection methods to wrap a map around a spherical object like the Earth.
 You might have a latitude and longitude tho, and you may have a name for that point on the map.
 If you could hook your information (lat, long, name) to a handy piece of code someone else has written, you can use their code without really seeing all their “secret sauce.”
 This approach to externalizing hooks or handles is called an Application Programing Interface, or API.
 You likely played with APIs when you were very young and had a set of LEGO bricks.
 They had an innie at the bottom of the brick and an outie at the top.
 That simple API allowed all sorts of creators to invent new LEGO parts that “plugin” to the original LEGO bricks and do things the original inventors of LEGO could have never dreamed about.
 For more about APIs without having to be a computer developer, see our video about a box that changed the world, from Trillions.

 Now imagine that you have a collection of internal aspirations, norms, favorite ways of doing things, history, and identity as a person at this particular point in your life.
 You may not want to share some of the inner fears and hopes and dreams you have or the most private parts of what makes you, you.
+In a latter part of these writings we’ll explore privacy, sharing, and consent in more depth, but assuming for the moment those have been resolved, what if you could expose a set of your goals and constraints to the things, places, and people that surround you and see if they can work together to help you reach those goals?

 Detecting expertise in context.